lltfm/openness/works/saltem_hoc/openness_gpt/responses/heretica/openness_gpt-responses-heretica-contemplating_oligarcy.md

 ## Contents

-> Note: by choosing to visit this page, the invitation to dwell with heretica is
+> Note: by choosing to visit this page, the invitation to heretica is accepted
-> accepted and consent implied.
+> and consent implied.
 If unsure, please review the answer
 > ["What is heretica?"](../openness_gpt-responses-the_invitation_to_contemplate_heretica.md#in-openness-what-is-heretica)

 * [What is oligarchy?](#what-is-oligarchy)